Dreaded-Gnu/coset/README.md

   - [ ] Windows
 - [ ] Add ci test suite for windows based testing
 - [ ] Add greenkeeper dependency management
+- [x] Add prettier
+  - [x] Include prettier within tslint for packages
+  - [ ] Add and include prettier to eslint for plain javascript examples
+  - [ ] Add and include prettier to tslint for typescript examples
 - [ ] Create documentation
   - [ ] Create wiki documentation about how to use library
   - [ ] Create example projects